-What is Calcium?
+What is calcium?

-3. Helps in Blood Clotting
+3. Helps in blood clotting

-Calcium helps transmit messages between the brain and body.
-For example, when the brain signals muscles to move, calcium ions are released to activate the muscle fibers.
+Calcium helps transmit messages between the brain and the body.
+For example, when the brain signals muscles to move, calcium ions are released to activate muscle fibers.

-5. Regulates Hormones and Enzymes
+5. Regulates hormones and enzymes

 Daily Calcium Requirements